mwojcik-sagiton/binary-trees-examples/BinaryTreeHasPathAndPrintPath/README.md

    / \   \
   D   E   F
 ```
 But!
-It could be anything as long as each parent node has up to 2 child nodes.
+It could be anything as long as:
+- each parent node has up to 2 child nodes;
+- there is only one root(first node) in the tree;
+- there is only one path from the root to any node;

 The task is as follows - we are searching for anykind of node.
 It could be a leaf - so the last node as "E"
 or any node inside a tree like "C".